Post-Op-Care instructions

 • Please keep them quiet for the first week after surgery

-• Short lead walks can commence within 3-4 days.
+• Short lead walks can commence within 2-3 days after surgery.

 • Avoid any strenuous exercise such as running in the yard, or ball games at the park until advised